 Brush tops with additional butter: Remove the baked rolls from the oven and brush immediately with melted butter.
 (I like to use salted butter for this.)

-These freeze beautifully!
-Allow to cool and place in single layer in freezer bag.
+Freeze: Allow to cool and place in single layer in freezer bag.
 Freeze up to 3 months.
-Reheat for 30 second or so in the microwave.